-(a) The University and the Association recognize that non-tenure track research faculty are, even in a first year of employment, an essential and integrated part of a department's or program's staff.
+(a) The University and the Association recognize that non-tenure track research faculty are, even in the first year of employment, an essential and integrated part of a department's or program's staff.
 Initial appointments are not the responsibility of a sole administrator.
 Where possible, a committee of at least three (3) shall seek qualified applicants and forward a recommendation to the chair.

 (b) The University and the Association recognize that clear communication of expectations and rewards is essential for a fair and productive professional relationship.
-To that end, the University will provide template letters of offer for non-tenure track research appointments (See Appendix G).
+To that end, the University will provide template letters of offer for non-tenure track research appointments (see Appendix G).
 Assigned university/community/professional service and instructional work shall not exceed ten percent (10%) of a non-tenure track research faculty member's workload without a reduction in the research load.

-- (c) The University, at its discretion, may offer non-tenure track research faculty members appointments that are appropriate based on the specifics of the position.
+(c) The University, at its discretion, may offer non-tenure track research faculty members appointments that are appropriate based on the specifics of the position.
 For instance, non-tenure track research faculty members may be employed for a fixed term, for a period of time that runs the length of a particular grant, or an ongoing appointment (without a fixed end date) that is contingent on the continued availability of external funding.
-In all such cases, the appointment must provide the member with at least thirty (30) days of notice of early termination of the employment (although greater notice is encouraged when possible).
-No member who achieved seniority status and was provided a multi-year appointment under the terms of the collective bargaining agreement in effect prior to April 4, 2016 will be provided a shorter appointment as a result of the 2016 revisions to this Article. - (d) The template letter of offer will include a position description.
+In all such cases, the appointment must provide the member with at least thirty (30) days of notice of early termination of employment (although greater notice is encouraged when possible).

+(d) The template letter of offer will include a position description.
 Taken together, a letter of offer and position description for non-tenure track research appointments will include the following information: appointment start date, appointment end dates (if any), FTE, annual salary rate, actual salary, whether the position is grant or contract funded, the potential grounds for early termination and the required period of notice of early termination (which may not be less than thirty (30) days), whether the position is non-renewable, research assignment and any expectations for additional research and scholarly work, university service, professional service, or other responsibilities.
-Bargaining unit members shall have an opportunity to review the letter of offer and position description and will affirm their acceptance of the offer of employment by signing and returning to the University a copy of both the letter of offer and the position description. - (e) The University will direct departments to complete letters of offer and position descriptions at least 30 days prior to the start of work for the initial term of employment of any non-tenure track research faculty member so that employment documents are forwarded to the Office of Human Resources according to the published payroll deadline schedule.
+Bargaining unit members shall have an opportunity to review the letter of offer and position description and will affirm their acceptance of the offer of employment by signing and returning to the University a copy of both the letter of offer and the position description.

+(e) The University will direct departments to complete letters of offer and position descriptions at least 30 days prior to the start of work for the initial term of employment of any non-tenure track research faculty member so that employment documents are forwarded to the Office of Human Resources according to the published payroll deadline schedule.